 - Natures Nurse.
 New Zealand based company selling 100% natural plant based alternative pain relief cream and lice treatments.

-- Piccadilly Shoes.
+- Brasilian Footwear.
 Auckland branch of worldwide shoe manufacturers using 100% vegan materials.

 There is no right or wrong way to set about adopting a vegan lifestyle and many people choose to forge their own path building their knowledge base as they go.
 There is no need to suddenly decide to go ahead and throw out all of your clothes, wander about shoe-less, or discard copious amounts of household cleaners, personal care products and detergents.
 Wear it out, use it up, recycle or donate any unwanted items with a view to gradually purchasing more vegan friendly options as they need replacing.
 The number one rule is always, always, check the labels and do your research when making a purchase.

-For more information on vegan products in New Zealand the SAFE For Animals website provides a vegan SAFEshopper App to help out when selecting products, or the Guide To Vegan Facebook page has excellent tips on everyday products found in regular stores and supermarkets.
+For more information on vegan products in New Zealand the SAFE For Animals website is a great place to start, or the Guide To Vegan Facebook page has excellent tips on everyday products found in regular stores and supermarkets.